rossrobino/robino/packages/md/README.md

 const htmlStream = processor.renderStream(mdStream);
 ```

 The result will come in chunks of elements instead of by word since the entire element needs to be present to render and highlight correctly.
+Use with [@robino/html](https://github.com/rossrobino/robino/tree/main/packages/html) to easily send the result as an HTML response.

 ## process